-Heating Element Care & Maintenance
+Heating Element Care & Maintenance for Impulse Heat Sealers

 Replacing the Heating Element

-For heating elements with feeder lugs:
+For heating elements with end tabs:

 - Remove the end covers.